 - Use basic troubleshooting techniques to overcome common problems that affect a computer system.

-- Demonstrate the skills to setup, install, and upgrade a common operating system and microcomputer Applications.
+- Demonstrate the skills to setup, install, and upgrade a windows Operating System and Applications software.

-- Identify network components and data communication structures in order to build a computer network.
+- Identify network components and data communication structures in order to build a Local Area Network.